yadavkhush/Springboot_RestfulApi/README.md

 DELETE /employee/{id}: Delete an employee by ID.

-POST /employee/login: Log in an employee and generate a token.

 Testing
 Use tools like Postman or curl to test the CRUD operations.
 Example: